tkhall-notghost/tapssp-project/README.md

 - `cargo run` to test.
 Ctrl-C to quit for now.

 ## Feature roadmap
 I've changed this a bit, aside from the core feature milestones, which have all already been met.
+Some extra optional features have been cut over time to prevent project scope creep and increased dependency compatibility issues across OSs.

 Key:
 - [ ] unimplemented